-The first four chapters of this book focused on paragraph writing, with the topic sentence, supporting sentence(s), and concluding sentence combined in one body paragraph.
-From this chapter, you will learn to write an essay that consists of the introduction, body, and conclusion paragraphs.
+The first four chapters of this book focused on writing the parts of body paragraphs: topic sentence, supporting sentence(s), and concluding sentence.
+Beginning with this chapter, you will learn to write an essay that consists of introduction, body, and conclusion paragraphs.
 The basic outline of an essay is illustrated below: